Click on the image above to download a pdf

 Professor Scott and the other polymer scientists made it clear in their published work that PE and PP made with the masterbatch which they had formulated will degrade and then biodegrade in the open environment very much more quickly than ordinary PE or PP, leaving no persistent fragments and no toxicity.

-If their invention had been widely adopted there would be no ocean garbage patches today, but instead the plastics industry chose to continue to make conventional plastic products, which started to accumulate in the oceans and create microplastics, and this has now become a serious problem.
-Nevertheless, it is not too late – If d2w is widely adopted today the accumulation of plastic in the oceans will start to reduce and will eventually be reversed.
+They said that if their invention had been more widely adopted there would be no ocean garbage patches today, but instead the plastics industry chose to continue to make conventional plastic products, which created microplastics and started to accumulate in the oceans.
+This has now become a serious problem.
+Nevertheless, it is not too late – If d2w is widely adopted today the accumulation of plastic in the oceans will start to reduce immediately, and will eventually be reversed.

 STANDARDS